Juliana Yasin: Art

 Juliana came from a background in painting, having done many portraits in particular.
 Juliana began to see herself as a subject, bringing the human face into her work and distorting it, fond of the idea of being able to convey a face by concealing it.
 This notion of concealment carries through in later works which feature masks, veils, and cloaks.
-While her identity as a Muslim woman artist would lead her to draw upon issues of the hijab and tudong in works such as The Veil (2001) or Covered, Veiled, Bound (2003), Juliana would state that she did not see herself as representing minority groups.
+While her identity as a Muslim woman artist led her to draw upon issues of the hijab and tudong in works such as The Veil (2001) or Covered, Veiled, Bound (2003), Juliana stated that she did not see herself as representing minority groups.

 Collaboration was a significant aspect of Juliana's practice, whether with other artists, collectives, or communities, she described herself as being better able to "push [her] boundaries" when working with others.
-This would manifest in her many collaborations with other artists and with collectives and groups such as The Artists Village, Plastique Kinetic Worms, and with communities in Jatiwangi.
-Australian artists Karee Dahl and Colin G Reaney are noted frequent collaborators of Juliana, performing alongside her at previous projects such as Traffic Space at Para Site, Hong Kong in 2001, The houseWORK Project at the Alliance Française de Singapour, Singapore in 2003, the CP Open Biennale, Jakarta in 2003, and TAV's Artists Investigating Monuments series in 2004/5.
+This manifested in her many collaborations with other artists and with collectives and groups such as The Artists Village, Plastique Kinetic Worms, and with communities in Jatiwangi.
+Australian artists Karee Dahl and Colin G Reaney were frequent collaborators of Juliana, performing alongside her at previous projects such as Traffic Space at Para Site, Hong Kong in 2001, The houseWORK Project at the Alliance Française de Singapour, Singapore in 2003, the CP Open Biennale, Jakarta in 2003, and TAV's Artists Investigating Monuments series in 2004/5.